 Other special adjustments may be necessary.
-Call one of the numbers listed on the back cover if any of the following apply.
+Call one of the numbers listed on page 1 of these instructions if any of the following apply:

 - You sold or disposed of property that was held for the production of income subject to Arizona tax and your basis was computed under the Arizona Income Tax Act of 1954, as amended (1978 prior), except depreciable property. - You deferred exploration expenses determined under IRC § 617 in a taxable year ending before January 1, 1990, and you have not previously taken a subtraction for those expenses.